intel/stacks/hpcrs/docs/hpcrs_tutorial.md

 ### Prerequisites

-This section of the tutorial assumes the following prerequistes are met
+This section of the tutorial assumes the following prerequisites are met

 * Intel VTune Profiler 2020
 * Linux* container runtime: docker.io
 * Operating System on host: Ubuntu* or CentOS with Linux kernel version 4.10 or newer
 * Intel(r) microarchitecture code named Skylake with 8 logical CPUs

-1. Pull the image onto the VTune enabeled system:
+1. Pull the image onto the VTune enabled system:

    `docker pull sysstacks/hpcrs-centos`